What does SE2’s mission mean to you?

 For two decades, we have worked on preventing tobacco addiction through policy and social marketing campaigns.
 It is a compelling issue because the problem is vast, and its implications are costly – both in terms of lives lost and dollars spent.

 Despite the challenges, through grit and determination applied in states and at the local level, we have made steady progress in reducing smoking rates.
 But the issue continues to evolve, with a new generation of young people getting hooked on new products.
 It’s not something we can let up on anytime soon.

 Intellecutal Agility.
 We value looking for ways to make our work, both individually and collectively, better through relentless inquiry and investigation.
 We question ourselves, each other, our clients and partners.
 Nothing is off-limits.
 We believe it is through this application of inquiry that we improve both our process and the outcomes of our work.
 It also keeps things interesting along the way.

 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

-An education in journalism and early-career experiences in public policy and nonprofit management instilled in me a commitment to the type of work we do.
+Early in my career, I had the opportunity to work in government and nonprofits—experiences that instilled in me a deep commitment to the type of work we do.

-Today, our projects are bigger and more complex.
+Today, our projects are bigger and more complex than in those early years.
 They require a rigorous adherence to research, coupled with energetic investigation of new and emerging ways to engage audiences.
-We have more structure, we use more process.
+We have more structure; we use more process.

 And focusing on issues that really matter.